iagurban/kit/wiki/core/Class.PromiseController.md

 `string`

-The reason for aborting the operation.
+The reason for aborting.

 #### Returns

 `void`

-- Does not return a value.
-Throws an error if any abort handlers throw exceptions.
+- Throws an aggregated error if some handlers throw.

 ***